 I think design should be sustainable in more ways than one, because waste is a global problem.
 Products should be durable by means of biodegradable materials.
 The process should be Fairtrade, preferably local with minimal environmental impact.
 Design should be emotionally durable, through personalization and other underlying meanings.
 And technology should be upgradable and repairable.
 In addition products should be modular for easy disassembly and recycling.
 In short, I aim to work towards a circular economy and be an example for other designers.

-Screens are everywhere, everything is getting connected and there is an overload of stimuli and distractions, which also affects productivity, so it is important to get information and interaction to the background and I believe Interior Product Design is a very promising means for this.
+Besides that, screens are everywhere, everything is getting connected and there is an overload of stimuli and distractions, which also affects productivity, so it is important to get information and interaction to the background and I believe Interior Product Design is a very promising means for this.
 Through Peripheral Interaction design, including Information Decoration, this can move to the background of our attention and moreover blend more into people’s homes in a seamless way.
 On top of that, it can be used to raise awareness about nature and sustainability.

 As screens are everywhere, most interactions are flat and lateral, therefore I believe they should be enriched through materiality.
 On top of that, interactions should be designed to be more intuitive.
 After all, learning interactions and for instance having to read push or pull a door is not a satisfying experience.